gkhan205/cwg-react-starter/README.md

 ## CWG React Starter

 > Pre-configured and Ready to use React Starter App.
 To save time in settings things up for new project.
 Almost everything needed is already configured.
-Just clone and start developing without wasting time in doing same stuffs for every project
+Just clone and start developing without wasting time in doing same stuffs for every project.

-### You can use it with Create React App as Template
+> You can use it with Create React App as Template

-`npx create-react-app <app-name> --template cwg-react`
+> `npx create-react-app <app-name> --template cwg-react`

 > [Read detailed explanation here](https://codewithghazi.com/best-scalable-react-app-structure-2020/)